FERPA for Students & Parents

 Can a Student Restrict Release of His/Her Directory Information?
 (Privacy Hold)

 Students may prevent the release of directory information to third parties by placing a privacy hold on their academic record.
-Only current students may request privacy holds; once a student graduates or leaves UF, they cannot request a privacy hold.
 Once a privacy hold is in place, the student must transact all university business in person with photo identification.
 The privacy hold will expire only when the student requests its removal in writing, regardless of withdrawal, graduation or death.
 To place a privacy hold, the student would fill out a Restriction of Directory Information (Full Privacy Hold) and submit it via the secure upload.
 Directory information is still available to UF employees with legitimate educational interest, and in other situations where consent is not required by law.

 What if a Student Only Wants to Restrict His/Her Address on UF's Directory?